freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/10-coding-interview-prep/take-home-projects/build-a-voting-app.md

 # --description--

 Build a full stack JavaScript app that is functionally similar to this: <a href="https://voting-app.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://voting-app.freecodecamp.rocks/</a>.
-Utiliza un constructor de sitios de tu elección para completar el proyecto.
+Use a site builder of your choice to complete the project.

 Estas son las historias de usuario específicas que debes implementar para este proyecto: